splunk/observability-workshop/docs/modules/module2/hotrod.md

 service/hotrod created
 ```

-Make sure the application is now running
+To ensure the Hotrod application is running:

 ```bash
 kubectl get pods